Raymond CS Seet

 |Roger CM Ho

-Dr Roger Ho is an Associate Professor and Senior Consultant of the Department of Psychological Medicine and Institute of Health Innovation and Technology (iHealthtech), National University of Singapore.
+Dr Roger Ho is a Professor and Senior Consultant of the Department of Psychological Medicine and Institute of Health Innovation and Technology (iHealthtech), National University of Singapore.
 He is also Research Director at the department.
 His research interest is in global mental health and functional neuroimaging.
-Deeply involved in medical education, Dr Ho disseminates psychiatric knowledge through the publication of 6 academic books and as well as more than 400 papers in peer-reviewed journals.
+Deeply involved in medical education, Dr Ho disseminates psychiatric knowledge through the publication of 6 academic books and as well as more than 500 papers in peer-reviewed journals.

 Dr Ravindran Kanesvaran is a Senior Consultant and Deputy Chair of the Division of Medical Oncology at National Cancer Centre Singapore.
 An Associate Professor at Duke-NUS Medical School, he is also Clinical Senior Lecturer at the Yong Loo Lin School of Medicine, National University of Singapore.
 Dr Ravindran is the President of the International Society of Geriatric Oncology and Vice-chairman of the Singapore Cancer Society.